Cold and Flu FAQ: How to Soothe Your Child

 - Give acetaminophen or ibuprofen for pain relief if the steps above don’t help.

-- Ask your pediatrician about ear drops to ease pain for a child younger than 2.
+- Ask your pediatrician about ear drops to ease the pain.

 - Call your child’s doctor if an earache lasts more than 24 hours, or if your child has high fever, headache, vomiting, or jaw pain.